 Melt electrostatic writing (MEW) is an additive manufacturing technology that direct-writes with small diameter filaments.
 These range from sub-micron in diameter up to over 100µm, depending on the polymer and printing conditions.
 Medical polymers can be 3D printed via MEW into soft/flexible scaffolds with nano- and microscale structures for tissue engineering and regenerative medicine.

-The MEW 3D printers at the University of Würzburg lab are custom-built and are 5th generation models spanning my decade-long interest in melt electrospinning.
-Importantly, the solvent-free process allows considerable layering of small fibers to produce fine and flexible structures that are cell invasive.
+Now at the University of Oregon, USA, the DaltonLab continues pushing the boundaries of manufacturing.
+MEW provides a solvent-free approach to layering of small fibers for producing fine and flexible structures that are cell invasive.
 Fiber diameter and placement can be controlled using a digital signal – the design is up to your imagination.

-For further information on this technology, feel free to contact me using the form on this website.
+For further information on this technology, feel free to contact me at pdalton(at)uoregon.edu.